Dorset OPC

 Please Note: I am an unpaid volunteer willing to assist others with their genealogical

-research and should in no way be confused with the County Council or Church appointed
+research and should in no way be confused with the County or Church appointed

 Parish Clerk.
 I also do not live in the vicinity of the Parish